 Not the author of confusion

-The obvious points of the story are first, that it is too late when we die to make the decisions that we should have made during our lives.
+The points of the story are pretty obvious.
+First, it is too late when we die to make the decisions that we should have made during our lives.
 Despite some exceptional people that have returned from near death experiences, there generally is no turning back.
 Second, the story makes the strong point that even if people saw someone resurrected from the dead, they still would not be convinced to heed God's warnings.
 You could see where Jesus would make such a point considering that he knew of his own coming death and resurrection!
-And in light of Christian beliefs concerning the resurrection, especially the bible's teaching that no one had ever been resurrected before Jesus came (ICor.15:20-23), these things indicate that it was simply a story used for illustration.
+And in light of Christian beliefs concerning the resurrection, especially the bible's teaching that no one had ever been resurrected before Jesus came (ICor.15:20‑23), these things indicate that it was simply a story used for illustration.
 It would have been a pretty dry tale, after all, if the one in Hades were as dead as a doornail and could not speak.
 And no one goes to the literal "bosom of Abraham", nor do conversations transpire between heaven and the grave.
-In fact, the bible clearly shows that the dead are in an unconscious state, and can not have any conversations with anyone (Ecc.9:5) ( Ps.146:3-4) until the day of resurrection.
+In fact, the bible clearly shows that the dead are in an unconscious state, have no 'thoughts', and can not hold conversations with anyone (Ecc.9:5) (Ps.146:3‑4).

-Another huge point of confusion involves "Gehenna", a word Jesus often used, and one which is almost always translated "hell", or "eternal fire", or the "fire of hell" depending on the version and verse.
+Another huge point of confusion involves the word"Gehenna", a word Jesus often used, and one which is almost always translated "hell", or "eternal fire", or the "fire of hell" depending on the version and verse.
 Jesus indeed spoke of being thrown into "Gehenna" at the end of this life, as a consequence of bad spiritual choices.
-In the often quoted passage of scripture (if thy eye offend you, pluck it out!), indeed intended to be a series of sobering warnings, Gehenna was in fact Jesus' word of choice.
-And here, his words, together with the manner in which they have been translated, form the basis for a lot of the current hellfire doctrine (Matt.18:8-9).
+In the often quoted passage of scripture (if thy eye offend you, pluck it out!), indeed intended to be a series of sobering warnings, Gehenna was in fact Jesus' word of choice in the original texts.
+And here, his words, together with the manner in which they have been translated, form the basis for a lot of the current hellfire doctrine (Matt.18:8‑9).
 But a word study on Gehenna reveals that this was indeed a literal place!
-Gehenna was in fact a valley where fires were always kept burning eternally, in which the bodies of dead animals and executed criminals were burned!
+Gehenna was in fact a valley where fires were endlessly kept burning, in which the bodies of dead animals and executed criminals were burned!

-If you have been directly involved with the Christian religion for a long time, this may seem like quite a leap, and you may be hesitant to consider it.
-But I submit to you that this is because it is something you've been taught for so long, that you would not venture to consider it wrong, or dare to raise any public challenge.
+If you have been directly involved with the Christian religion for a long time, this may seem like quite a leap, and it is understandable if you are hesitant to consider it.
+But I submit to you that this is because it is something you've been taught for a very long time, so it is very difficult to consider it wrong, or dare to raise any public challenge.
 With all due respect, the concept of the Earth being round was met with similar suspicion by religion, as were the astronomers that brought the idea.
 But unlike the shape of the planet earth, this is a matter that deserves your attention as a believer, because it keeps many away from seeing God's love!!

 The last word on the matter

-In other words, they died physically, and did come to know at the judgment seat of God that they were not going to inherit eternal life in Gods kingdom.
+In other words they died physically, but did not inherit eternal life in Gods kingdom.
 They were not "written in the book of life"... their existance had not been saved... there was no "backup"!
 They went on to destruction instead.
-By saying that for them, "the lake of fire is the second death," the bible is making it very clear that there are limitations to the judgment for human beings.
-The judgment and the destruction may indeed be eternal, but again, the suffering is not.
+By saying that "the lake of fire is the second death" for them, the bible is making it very clear that death is the end judgment for human beings.
+The judgment and the destruction may indeed be eternal, but again the suffering is not.
 It is noteworthy that this passage also stated that Hades (the place of the dead) and death itself were thrown into the fire, and so destroyed.
 No more death, ever?
 Interesting to say the least!

-Thus, we've come full circle from the day man was exiled from Eden, where God blocked man's path back to eating of the tree of life.
-(Gen.3:22-24) Do you see it?
+But now we've come full circle from the day man was exiled from Eden, where God blocked man's path to eating of the tree of life.
+(Gen.3:22‑24) Do you see it?
 This would have made man an eternal being too, and he would be in the same category as the devil, making something more in line with eternal banishment necessary.
-From the very beginning, it makes sense (and the scriptures bear out), that God wanted to make sure that whatever suffering a man caused to himself or others in this life, it would still be the worst final fate they would endure.
+From the very beginning, it makes sense (and the scriptures bear out), that whatever a person does in this life, death would still be the worst final fate they would endure.
 It has always been true that the wages of sin is death.
-And that in death, even the most wicked would come to the same end and final resting place.
+And in death, even the most wicked still come to the same final resting place.
 Eternal destruction certainly and simply means you are eternally dead and gone!

 No eternal torment, but...

-Without question, it is certainly at least a horrible moment of torment to ponder, to come to the end of your physical life and realize that eternal life was available but is not going to be attainable.
-What a horror to see for yourself that eternity was something you could have had, as you depart into a vortex that leads to your final end.
+Now I am only speculating here, to consider a horrible moment if you were able to see that eternity was something you could have had, as you depart into a vortex that leads to your final end.
 I myself have seen something I have come to know as eternity in an instant of time, and know it is still not something to be ignored as trivial.
-But indeed, it is still an end!
+But indeed and in any case, it is still an end!
 At the conclusion, there is a point in time after which, you simply no longer exist.
 One bible writer called it "Blackest Darkness" (IIPet.2:17)!

-In moving beyond the concept of eternal torment, we are now faced with a God we can much better understand, makes much more sense, and so much better fits the compassion he is known for.
+In moving beyond the concept of eternal torment, we are now faced with a God we can much better understand, and so much better fits the compassion he is known for.
 The bible does indeed say God desires that no one perish (IIPet.3:9).
 Right there we have yet another proof text showing that God himself knows people do perish!
 "Perish" is certainly a sensible word when we think of someone finally dying and remaining dead for all eternity.
-But in making much more sense, the likelihood of God's presence becomes even more clear and real!
-That could be unsettling if you are one of those that has avoided the potential responsibility that comes with knowing God, especially if you have used the foolishness of the "hell and brimstone" message to keep God at arms length.
-But you should not!
-Because hell is not the only teaching that has been twisted to suit the more insipid and controlling aspects of modern religion.
-Another serious twisting is the artificial limitations placed on God's grace and love!
+But with God making much more sense, the likelihood of His presence becomes even more clear and real!
+That could be unsettling if you have avoided anything to do with knowing God, seeing the foolishness of the "hell and brimstone" message.
+But you really need not be apprehensive about God!
+Hell is not the only teaching twisted to suit the insipid and controlling aspects of modern religion.
+Another serious perversion is the man-made limitations placed on God's grace and love!

 God's love is limitless!
 No one is excluded.
 NO ONE!!!!

 Death may be the only final judgment, but eternal life is a free gift, yours for the asking.
 There is no cost, and it is a gift freely given.
-There is nothing for you to "live up to", and you can count on God's holy spirit working inside you to fix anything that needs fixing, and… to give you grace for anything that can't be changed!
-And if you have trouble believing, all you need to do is honestly ask God to reveal himself to you, and on your invitation, he will!
-So the only thing that could prevent you're receiving God's gift is a prideful heart that will not be humbled, insists that he/she does not want or need God's forgiveness or grace, or rejects God's plan for salvation.
+There is nothing for you to "live up to", and you can count on God's holy spirit working inside you to fix anything that needs fixing, and... to give you grace for anything that can't be changed!
+And if you have trouble believing, all you need to do is honestly ask God to reveal himself to you.
+On your invitation, he surely will!
+The only thing that could prevent you're receiving God's gift is a prideful spirit that will not be humbled, insists that he/she does not want or need God's forgiveness or grace, or rejects God's plan for salvation.
 Sadly, that is the road so many, indeed the majority, seem to be choosing.
-For the enemy has deceived many, so that they just don't know how good God is!
+For the enemy has deceived many, so that they just don't have a clue know how good God is!
 (Ps.34:8)

-I promised to keep this writing short, and so I will.
-If the notion of hellfire has kept you from God, I hope this has at least raised suspicion that "religion" (and not God's truth) might be the real culprit!
+If the notion of hellfire has kept you from God, I hope this article has at least raised suspicion that "religion" (and not God's truth) might be the real culprit!
 If you still find yourself resisting the God Christ spoke of, and feel he is associated with too much judgment or condemnation, I would ask you to pray asking, even challenging God to reveal his love and his truth to you.
-I also encourage you to read some of the other articles on this website, and If you allow him, God will eventually get through to your heart.
+I also encourage you to read some of the other articles on this website, and If you allow Him, God will eventually get through to your heart.
 In the end you'll see, that is all he ever really wanted!